Many parents are considering alternative ways to educate their children that divert away from the traditional classroom setting.

 An annual assessment may be required every year.
 In the lower grades from years 1–3, you can have your child take a standardized test or you can choose to submit a written narrative evaluation.
 In middle grade from years 4–8, standardized testing is required at least every other year, with the written narrative evaluation available as an option in the years you do not use a standardized testing option.

-Standardized tests can be done at a local public school or at a registered nonpublic school.
+Standardized tests can be done at a local public school or a registered nonpublic school.
 It can also be done in your home, or other location and supervised by a certified teacher or by another qualified person.
 A parent may supervise with consent from the Education Department Superintendent.

 To demonstrate satisfactory education and year-level progress, your child’s overall score must be above the 33rd percentile, or the score must reflect one academic year of growth compared to a test taken the previous school year.